sihaun/RuiHui/README.md

 When the VGG-19-BN model was used, the accurancy was about 55%.

-Therefore, model **efficientnet_b7** was used to distinguish the small features of the image.
+But, model **efficientnet_b7** was used to distinguish the small features of the image.
 This currently shows an accuracy of about 85%.

 ![Figure_1](https://github.com/user-attachments/assets/db1228d3-3df6-44b9-8848-5513e4d59c37)